barbazul/1kfa/mod_guide_gm.md

 to create encounters that are more objectively balanced and satisfy the type of player that delights in system mastery.

-However that may be a little too "gamey" for some tables.
-In which case, just wing it.
+However, If all that math feels a little too "gamey" for your table, just wing it.
 Create encounters as demanded by the established fiction, or take the following pre-balanced examples as a starting point, and adjust as you please.

 ## Example combat encounters

 ### Easy - A pair of guards taken by surprise

+`TODO: illustration`

 The PCs way is blocked by a pair of guards who are sleeping or distracted by a game of dice.
 They have 6 stamina points, and short swords (1d4 attack power).